 Last but not least, we have Poland — a flourishing and high-powered country situated in central Europe between Germany and the former Russian states of Belarus and Ukraine.
 Similar to the Republic of Ireland, Poland offers a tax rate of 23% and refunds of up to 14.05%.

-And of course, no trip to Poland is complete without visiting Annopol Factory in Warsaw.
+And of course, no trip to Poland is complete without visiting the Annopol Factory in Warsaw.
 An industrial area that has been renovated into a business area with retail parks, Annopol is a modern outlet centre favourable for bargain hunters.
 Featuring all kinds of products from fashion to home appliances, you can always find a good discount of up to 70% on some of Poland’s famous products!

 Address: Annopol Factory Warsaw, Annopol 2